 Section 1 Categorisation of employees' inventions, etc.

 In this agreement the following terms are defined as below:

-"A" invention: an invention, which falls within the area of the employee's position or particular assignment, "B" invention: an invention, the use of which falls within the employer's area of activity, but which does not qualify as an "A" invention, "C" invention: an invention, which is neither an "A" invention nor a "B" invention.
+"A" invention: an invention, which falls within the area of the employee's position or particular assignment, of activity, but which does not qualify as an "A" invention, invention.